-The Salary Scale of an Indian IAS Officer starts at Rs 56100 after the 7th Pay Commission.
+The basic salary of an IAS Officer starts at Rs 56100 per month after the 7th Pay Commission.
+The Senior IAS Officers like Cabinet Secretary rank officers get Rs 250000 per month.
 However, rather than high income and Pay, this Service offers an opportunity to serve the people of the nation.

 The Cabinet approved the 7th Pay Commission recommendation on 29th June 2016.
 Now the basic salary of junior-level IAS officers is Rs.
-56100.
+56100 per month.
 The pay will increase by getting increment year after year.
-Moreover, the basic salary of Cabinet Secretary is fixed at Rs.2,50,000.
-Apart from these, allowances like House Rent Allowance (HRA) and Travel Allowance (TA) cannot be claimed since IAS officers provided with Government Accommodation and vehicle.
+Moreover, the basic salary of the Cabinet Secretary is fixed at Rs.2,50,000.
+Apart from these, allowances like House Rent Allowance (HRA) and Travel Allowance (TA) cannot be claimed since IAS officers are provided with Government Accommodation and vehicles.

 Generally speaking, the seventh pay commission recommended a hike of 14.27% in basic pay.
 However, the annual increment rate retained at 3%.

-However, the basic pay of all Civil Servants (Group A) are the same (Pay Level 10).
+However, the basic pay of all Civil Servants (Group A) is the same (Pay Level 10).

 The above-mentioned figures are basic salaries.
 You may also be entitled to HRA, DA, and TA.

 Firstly, the Dearness Allowance (DA) would start from 0% after the recommendation 7th pay commission.
 Dearness Allowance is directly linked to inflation.
-Besides these, the total salary DA portion is more than half of the total salary because some time DA touches 100% of Salary.
+Besides these, the total salary DA portion is more than half of the total salary because sometimes DA touches 100% of the Salary.
 For instance, the Dearness Allowance touched 107% of the Basic pay of government employees in 2016.
-In fact, the Dearness Allowance is revising two times every year.
-The first revision in January and the Second revision is in July.
+In fact, the Dearness Allowance is revised two times every year.
+The first revision is in January and the Second revision is in July.

 Secondly, You will also entitle to get Travel Allowance (TA) to spare for various expenses related to travel.

-Thus, it can be clear that the total salary of entry-level IAS officers would be Rs 56100 + DA only because House Rent Allowance (HRA) and Travel Allowance (TA) cannot be claimed since IAS officers provided with Government Accommodation and vehicle.
+Thus, it can be clear that the total salary of entry-level IAS officers would be Rs 56100 + DA only because House Rent Allowance (HRA) and Travel Allowance (TA) cannot be claimed since IAS officers are provided Government Accommodation and vehicles.

-The structure and goes up to Pay Level 18.
+The structure goes up to Pay Level 18.

 7th pay commission introduced a new Pay Matrix system.
-The pay matrix system consists as many as 18 horizontal levels to take care of fixation of pay or Promotion.
-The vertical range for each of these 18 levels is meant for the fixation of pay by providing annual increment.
+The pay matrix system consists as many as 18 horizontal levels to take care of the fixation of pay or Promotion.
+The vertical range for each of these 18 levels is meant for the fixation of pay by providing annual increments.

-Apart from these, the 7th Pay Commission has done away with the Pay Band – Grade Pay System (the first two rows shown in orange color) which existed before.
+Apart from these, the 7th Pay Commission has done away with the Pay Band–Grade Pay System (the first two rows are shown in orange color) which existed before.
 The previous pay bands are for comparison purposes only.
 The new Pay Levels are highlighted row-wise (1-18) from left to right in the above table.
-Within the same column, if you go downward, the pay for the next years are mentioned.
+Within the same column, if you go downward, the pay for the next years is mentioned.

-- Generally speaking, IAS officers are normally getting the promotion every 4-5 years.
+- Generally speaking, IAS officers are normally getting a promotion every 4-5 years.

 - On the one hand, IAS officers get two extra-increment (6%) when they are Level 11, 12, and 13.